• Skip to primary navigation

 Take a medium-sized pot and add the sugar, light corn syrup, and water from the nougat portion of the recipe.

-vegan candy bar cooking
+vegan candy bar cooking in a pot on the stove.

 Stir this until combined then add your candy thermometer.